ismrmrd/ismrmrd/doc/mrd_messages.md

     | 7            | MRD_CXFLOAT  | complex float  | 2 * 4 bytes |
     | 8            | MRD_CXDOUBLE | complex double | 2 * 8 bytes |

 Attributes are used to declare additional image metadata that is not present in the fixed image header.
-In general, this data is sent as a char string (not null-terminated), with the length sent first as an uint_64 (not uint_32!).
+In general, this data is sent as a UTF-8 encoded char string (not null-terminated), with the length sent first as an uint_64 (not uint_32!).
 These are interpreted as an XML formatted set of image [MetaAttributes](MetaAttributes).

 Image data is organized by looping through ``matrix_size[0]``, ``matrix_size[1]``, ``matrix_size[2]``, then ``channels``.
 For example, 2D image data would be formatted as: